 Legal Protections for Abortion Survivors

-Currently, no federal law prohibits this neglect of abortion survivors or provides protections for them.
+Even though Roe v.
+Wade was overturned in 2022, currently, no federal law prohibits neglect of abortion survivors or provides protections for them.
 Often abortion advocates disagree, claiming that the Born-Alive Infants Protection Act is sufficient.
-The law, however, does not actually provide any protections; it simply declares that terms like “human being” apply to every infant born alive.
+The law, however, does not actually provide any protections for these children.
+It simply declares that terms like “human being” apply to every infant born alive.
 And regardless of the efficacy of the law, the continuing mistreatment of abortion survivors demonstrates that more needs to be done.

 Time and again, pro-life advocates and politicians have put forward laws aimed to protect abortion survivors in the United States.
-The laws proposed would usually require that survivors receive a proper level of care; others would allow for the criminal prosecution of those who directly kill a born-alive abortion survivor.
+The laws proposed would usually require that these children receive a proper level of care.
+Others would allow for the criminal prosecution of those who directly kill a born-alive child.
 Time and again, however, these bills have been shut down by near-unanimous opposition from Democrat politicians and pro-abortion advocates.

 It may seem odd that such laws would meet such opposition.
 Protecting abortion survivors after birth, however, can be difficult to rationalize given the legality of abortion.
 If it is wrong to kill or abandon a child after a failed abortion, why is the procedure meant to kill the child in the first place legal?

 There is a lesson to be taken from the stories of abortion survivors: the abuse of one group of humans inevitably leads to the abuse of others.
-It is difficult to justify the death of the unborn if we must care for survivors mere moments after failed attempts on their lives.
+If we must care for survivors mere moments after failed abortions, it is difficult to justify the death of the unborn in the first place.
 Rather than this problem leading us to reexamine the ethics of abortion, however, it instead leads us to defend infanticide.
-To preserve abortion, survivors are neglected, abandoned, and killed, and we ignore it to avoid challenging abortion.
+To preserve abortion, survivors are neglected, abandoned, and killed, and we ignore it to avoid challenging the status quo.

 Abortion has become a battleground over not only the lives of the unborn, but the lives of already born children as well.
-We cannot simply abandon abortion survivors and avoid dealing with the reality of failed abortions simply for political convenience.
+We cannot simply abandon these children and avoid dealing with the reality of failed abortions simply for political convenience.